-The blade (nagasa) of a tachi is around 70 cm long.
-On the other hand a katana only has a blade length of around 60 cm.
+The blade (nagasa) of a tachi is around 75 cm (29.5 in) long.
+On the other hand a katana has a blade length of around 70 cm (27.6 in).

-This “tiny” difference might not seem to you like a lot, however in real combat this makes a big difference.
-A katana offers a way better maneuverability and can be used in houses.
+This “tiny” difference might not seem to you like a lot, however in real combat this makes a difference.

 On the contrary, the tachi isn’t as effective in houses.
 Therefore, they were preferably used outdoors.